 - First, click on the “Open Report” button in the “Performance” tab at the top of the page.

 - Then click on the pencil icon in the “Date” tab at the top of the reports page and set your date range to “Last 3 Months” (this should be the default setting).

 - After that, click on the “Pages” tab underneath the graph and click on the “Clicks” button twice to sort by the number of clicks each page received over the set date range.
 Make sure that the arrow next to the “Clicks” button points up.

 Once you’ve finished, your Search Console window should look something like this:

 Any page that hasn’t got a click in the last ninety days is most likely stale.
 But don’t panic!
 We can fix that.

 The easiest way to rid your site of stale content is to hire the SEO copywriters here at Contractor Advertising.
-We have the experience, knowledge, and tools needed to easily handle stale content management.
+We have the experience, knowledge, and tools needed to handle stale content management easily.
 So, if you have stale content, then why not give us a call?
 We’re always standing by to give your web content a helping hand.